Tell DHS: No Public Charge Changes

 Join the Protect Oregon’s Immigrant Families mailing list– we provide periodic updates and resources for advocates and service providers about Public Charge.

-Protect Oregon’s Immigrant Families is a collaboration that includes Causa Oregon, Innovation Law Lab, Oregon Food Bank, Partners for a Hunger Free Oregon, and the Portland chapter of the National Lawyers Guild, Asian Pacific American Network of Oregon (APANO), Oregon Latino Health Coalition, Unidos Bridging Community, Centro Latino Americano, Familias en Acción, Coalition of Communities of Color, Adelante Mujeres, and Network for Oregon Affordable Housing.
+Protect Oregon’s Immigrant Families is a collaboration that includes Causa Oregon, Innovation Law Lab, Oregon Food Bank, Partners for a Hunger Free Oregon, the Portland chapter of the National Lawyers Guild, Asian Pacific American Network of Oregon (APANO), Oregon Latino Health Coalition, Unidos Bridging Community, Centro Latino Americano, Familias en Acción, Coalition of Communities of Color, Adelante Mujeres, and Network for Oregon Affordable Housing.